cmvandrevala/more-than-equations/content/Computer Science/Labs/Monograms Are Us.md

 * When I execute the program, I should see a welcome prompt.
 * Then, the program should ask me to enter my three initials corresponding to my first, middle, and last name.
 This can be done on one line or separately via multiple prompts.
-* Then, the program should print out the monogram of the initials, formatted with correct case and punctuation.
+* Then, the program should print out the monogram of the initials, formatted with the correct case and punctuation (shown in the Example Output).
 * Finally, I should see an exit message as the program gracefully exits.

 ## 📋 Dev Notes